nozer0/nozer0.github.io/_posts/en/2014-03-04-how-to-use-git.md

 <a id="tag"></a>
 ## Tag ##

-Tag is another type of reference to commit, usually used for milestone mark or something else, which is very similiar as 'Branch'.
+Tag is another type of reference to commit, usually used for milestone mark or something else, which is very similar as 'Branch'.

 ```sh
 	# show all tags